 The number of people with dementia in Ireland is expected to more than double from 64,000 today to 150,000 in 2045.
 Approximately 152 million people are forecast to be living with dementia by 2050, and it is already the fifth leading cause for death worldwide, yet most countries are woefully behind in terms of making the built environment accessible for those living with dementia.

-Designing enabled and inclusive environments requires knowledge and informed choice and is not necessarily an additional cost for new projects and planned upgrades.
+Designing enabling and inclusive environments requires knowledge and informed choice and is not necessarily an additional cost for new projects and planned upgrades.
 Through dementia inclusive design we can support people with dementia to remain independent and live with dignity and autonomy for longer.
 This will not only reduce health and social care costs, but ensure that buildings and environments are sustainable and accessible long into the future.

 Australia, England and Scotland are global leaders in dementia-related design leading the way in translating existing research into practice.
 Very good examples of dementia design in Ireland are referenced in the report including The Willowview and Meadowview Special Dementia Units (SDU), opened in 2014, in Clonsilla in Dublin 15 the Bon Secours Care Village Expansion in Blackrock, Co Cork.